HasanNaser/Typing-Speed-Tester/README.md

-# How fast are your fingers?
+# Typing-Speed-Tester

-I konw, you always prefer see <a href="https://hasannaser.github.io/Typing-Speed-Tester/" target="_blank"> Demo </a>
+How fast are your fingers?